-ay an exit fee to the operator when they leave their unit or when the right
+10.4 Does the operator offer a maintenance service or help residents arrange repairs and maintenance for their unit?
+If yes: provide details, including any charges for this service.
+Part 11- Exit fees - when A resident may have to part Yes □ No The site has full time maintenance staff on site who takes care of all maintenance requirements that are within their means.
+Where necessary external contractors are engaged for more specialised work such as electrical and plumbing.
+None of the above are at the cost of the residents.

-to reside in their unit is so 11.1 Do residents pay an exit fee when they permanently leave their unit?
-Id.
-This is also referred to as a 'deferred management fee' (DMF).
+to reside in their unit is so 11.1 Do residents pay an exit fee when they permanently leave their unit? old.
+This is also referred to as a 'deferred management fee' (DMF). ⊠ Yes - all residents pay an exit fee calculated using the same formula

 Time period from date of occupation of unit to the date the resident ceases reside in the unit

 1 year 12% of your ingoing contribution

 2 years 20% of your ingoing contribution

 3 years 24% of your ingoing contribution

 4 years 27% of your ingoing contribution

 5 years 29% of your ingoing contribution

 6 years 30% of your ingoing contribution

-out on a daily basis.
-The maximum (or cappe residence. cupation is not a whole number of years, the exit fee will be worked ed) exit fee is 30% of your ingoing contribution after 6 years of 12% of your ingoing contribution calculated on a daily basis.
+Note: if the period of occupation is not a whole number of years, the exit fee will be worked out on a daily basis.The maximum (or capped) exit fee is 30% of your ingoing contribution after 6 years of residence.The minimum exit fee is 12% of your ingoing contribution calculated on a daily basis.

-11.2 What other exit costs do residents ⊠ Sale costs for the unit
+11.2 What other exit costs do residents \boxtimes Sale costs for the unit

 need to pay or contribute to? ⊠ Legal costs

-☐ Other costs Part 12 - Reinstatement and renovation of the unit 12.1 Is the resident responsible for reinstatement of the ⊠ Yes □ No unit when they leave the unit?
-Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: • Fair wear and tear; and Renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
+□ Other costs Part 12 - Reinstatement and renovation of the unit 12.1 Is the resident responsible for reinstatement of the unit when they leave the unit?
+Yes No Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: Fair wear and tear; and Renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
 Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
 However, a resident is responsible for the cost of replacing a capital item of the retirement village if the resident deliberately damages the item or causes accelerated wear.
 Entry and exit inspections and reports are undertaken by the operator and resident to assess the condition of the unit.
-12.2 Is the resident responsible for ⊠ No renovation of the unit when they leave the unit?
-Renovation means replacements or repairs other than reinstatement work.
+12.2 Is the resident responsible for renovation of the unit when they leave the unit?
+No Renovation means replacements or repairs other than reinstatement work.
 By law, the operator is responsible for the cost of any renovation work on a former resident's unit, unless the residence contract provides for the resident to share in the capital gain on the sale of the resident's interest in the unit.
 Renovation costs are shared between the former resident and operator in the same proportion as any capital gain is to be shared under the residence contract.
 Part 13- Capital gain or losses 13.1 When the resident's interest or right to reside in the unit is sold, does the resident share in the capital gain or capital loss on the resale of their unit?
-No No Part 14 - Exit entitlemer
+No Part 14 - Exit entitlemer nt internet in the second s